SystemCraftsman/strimzi-kafka-cli/examples/2_tls_authentication/readme.md

 kfk console-consumer --topic my-topic -n kafka -c my-cluster
 ```

-Now lets enable the authentication for TLS.
+After being sure to produce and consume messages without a problem, now lets enable the authentication for TLS.
 In Strimzi, if you want to
 enable authentication, there are listeners configurations that provides
 a couple of authentication methodologies like `scram-sha-512`, `oauth`
 and `tls`.